PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 !!!include(./src/blog/_include-posts/keyboard-guide/tosort_general-voc.md)!!!

 ---
-***TLDR;*** You don't have to know everything, especially if you're looking to build just one keyboard.
+***TLDR; 🏷️*** You don't have to know everything, especially if you're looking to build just one keyboard.
 Just remember that the most beautiful keyboards that you can find will require that you participate in group buys.
 Links of the section:
 - [r/mechanicalkeyboards](https://www.reddit.com/r/MechanicalKeyboards/)
 - [geekhack](https://geekhack.org/index.php?board=1.0)